KlausSchaefers/figma-low-code/README.md

 [Figma-Low-Code Design System Example](https://github.com/KlausSchaefers/figma-design-system-example)

+## When to use

+Figma-Low-Code is great to use, when you want to:

+1. Turn a Figma design into a VUE application.
+2. Extend a Figma prototype with business logic.
+3. Build and MVP and the design changes often.
+4. Ship fast and do not want to focus on HTML and CSS.

 ## Idea
 The core idea of the project is to render the visual design automatically and allow the development team to focus on business logic, without restricting the developers' freedom.
 Figma-Low-Code enables: